fongziyjun16/DOSP_Proj/Proj03/README.md

 ![image](https://user-images.githubusercontent.com/28448629/140204445-efea5e7b-0733-4fc6-8e72-4b2c1f26cdea.png)

 Such a situation happens also in a larger scale of situation, like "A->B->C->D->E->A".
 The solution of this problem is to clean up the mailbox of one actor periodically.
-After we added an clean-up function, the problem is solved.
+After we added an judging function, the problem is solved.